 In February 2012, several principal investigators participating in the pivotal Phase 3 REVIVE clinical trial for patients with CLI that are unsuitable for revascularization began screening patients.
 The first patient was randomized and aspirated in May 2012.
 We had previously received Fast Track Designation from the FDA for use of ixmyelocel-T for CLI in October 2010 and reached agreement with the FDA on a Special Protocol Assessment (SPA) in July 2011.
-The Phase 3 REVIVE Trial that we agreed to with the FDA under the SPA process includes 594 CLI patients with tissue loss (ulcers and gangrene) at baseline that are unsuitable for revascularization.
-Patients will be randomized 1:1 and followed for 12 months for the primary efficacy endpoint of amputation-free survival.
-Patients will be followed for an additional 6 months for safety.
-We anticipate that enrollment will occur at approximately 100 sites across the U.S.
+Patients were randomized 1:1 and were to be followed for 12 months for the primary efficacy endpoint of amputation-free survival.
+On March 27, 2013 we announced that we were stopping enrollment and ending the Phase 3 REVIVE clinical trial.
+We had enrolled approximately 40 patients through that date and plan to continue following the patients for 12 months for safety and certain efficacy measures.